Digimon Adventure (Game Boy Advance)

 - Later, "fixed" released variants: title screen, regular level music

-However, the game actually contains 10 different songs, leaving seven which are never heard anywhere.
-Some are versions of tracks from previous Vast Fame games with added PCM percussion.
+However, the game actually contains 10 different songs, leaving seven unused.
+Some are versions of tracks from previous Vast Fame games, with added PCM percussion.

 Level Music Modifier